 About CENTURY 21

-CENTURY 21® is the world’s largest residential real estate sales organization with a unique Canadian history supporting entrepreneurship, marketing innovation, and homeowner education.
+CENTURY 21® is one of the world’s largest residential real estate sales organizations with a unique Canadian history supporting entrepreneurship, marketing innovation, and homeowner education.

 The first CENTURY 21 Office in Canada opened its doors in British Columbia in 1976.
 Today, we are proudly Canadian owned and operated, and our organization spans from coast to coast with nearly 400 offices and more than 10,000 Network members in 272 cities.
 Whatever the neighbourhood, CENTURY 21 Sales representatives provide each client with a global reach and local expertise.

 CENTURY 21 Canada® is also dedicated to improving our communities.
 Easter Seals is our charity of choice, and we bring people together by hosting creative fundraising events.
 In 2017 alone, we raised $759,000 in support of local Easter Seals organizations.

 Led by CENTURY 21 Canada® since 1979, Network members across the nation have raised over $10 million for Easter Seals families, and provided life-changing, fully-accessible summer camp experiences for nearly 5,000 kids living with disabilities.

 About Easter Seals